Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Physics_Y12/26_Experimental_Skills_and_Data_Analysis.md

-# Experimental Skills And Data Analysis
+# Experimental Skills and Data Analysis

 ## Learning Objectives
 - Explain the fundamental ideas behind Experimental Skills And Data Analysis as set out in the CIE syllabus.